dankuck/vue-easeljs/README-draft.md

 Gary is a sprite.
 They live in an image called a sprite sheet with all their friends.
 But we're just going to use Gary today.

-But first, we'll need a canvas:
+First we'll need a canvas:

 ```
 // Gary.vue